Baptistemontan/leptos_i18n/docs/expanded_macros/load_locales.md

         // The build function is pointless work wise, as it just return itself
         // This code is to gate uncomplete builders,
         // if a key is missing you'll get a `builder function does not exist ...` type of error, instead of the obscure `IntoView is not implemented on super_weird_generics_whatever`.
 Not a lot better in itself, but from what I've seen the `IntoView` error span the whole `view!` macro, but the build function error span only the `t!` macro, which is a lot more helpfull.
-        // This also allow to generate variants of this function that can serves as better error feedback with the `debug_interpolations` feature.
         #[allow(non_camel_case_types)]
         impl<
             __var_count: Fn() -> u32 + core::clone::Clone + 'static,